Extradition from US to UK | Intercollegium

 High-profile cases involving financial crime, wire fraud, computer misuse, and narcotics offences are increasingly processed under this treaty.
 US federal prosecutors have successfully extradited individuals from the UK on charges that would not meet extradition standards in other bilateral agreements.
 Our lawyers have specific experience defending clients facing US extradition requests, including cases involving OFAC sanctions violations, money laundering allegations, and cybercrime charges.

-Legal Defences Available in US–UK Extradition Proceedings
+Legal Defences Available in US–UK extradition proceedings

 Several statutory and human rights grounds can be raised to resist extradition from the UK to the United States: